CS Concordia II Chiajna

-Clubul Sportiv Concordia Chiajna, commonly known as Concordia II Chiajna, is a Romanian professional football club founded in 2008 and based in Chiajna, Ilfov County.
-The team currently plays in the Liga III and is the reserve squad of Romanian second league side, Concordia Chiajna.
+Clubul Sportiv Concordia Chiajna, commonly known as Concordia II Chiajna, was a Romanian professional football club founded in 2008 and based in Chiajna, Ilfov County and was the reserve squad of Romanian second league side, Concordia Chiajna.

 The team was founded in the summer of 2008 in order to have a team of seniors where the players who just finished the youth academy can be accommodated with the level of seniors in the idea of being subsequently promoted to the first team.
 The team was enrolled in Liga IV Bucharest where it remained only for two seasons, subsequently buying a place in the third tier.
 In the summer of 2018, after seven seasons spent in the third tier, "the Little Eagles" withdrew from the league, but just to be enrolled back in 2020.